 We have no idea what battles Paros fought in the 8th century BC, and we probably never will.
 Also, we have no name for our cremated and depicted fallen warrior; we will never know who he was, what he fought for, against whom he did so, for what cause, or even who mourned him and buried him - and thus commissioned the amphora holding his remains: his parents, his wife, his friends or peers, his children?
 For us, he simply and starkly remains the fallen warrior whose story is depicted, clearly, perhaps crudely, on his burial amphora.
 Maybe his story was a common one at his time, but it remains a story never again told quite like his.
 Whoever he was, he is it the very beginning of Greek and European story-telling and thus his story, told like a comic-strip, image by image, is both a personal end and a cultural beginning.

 The Parian warrior's story is unique and he deserves respect for whoever he was and whoever had him commemorated.
 We have many unique stories like his to tell and to show, each of them bringing us in touch with past human endeavour and with the often nameless people behind it, their values, their emotions and their lives.
 To meet our lost Parian warrior and his vase in person, you can join us on Cruising to the Cyclades and discover the beauties of Paros and many other islands.
-To find more stories of this kind and beyond, you should look out for our itineraries in Greece and Turkey to start with, and everywhere else we go.
+To find more stories of this kind and beyond, you should look out for our tours in Greece.
 Story-telling, using artefacts, museums, sites, islands and whole regions is what we do, expanding a narrative from the very very rock we stand on to the many avenues of history that start from there or that lead there.
 Come join us to find your own stories!